 I've written a lot for print magazines, notably Science and MIT Technology Review, and online publications, especially Xconomy.
 In 2014-15 I was acting director of the Knight Science Journalism fellowship program at MIT and the producer of a big conference called ScienceWriters2015.
 I've also done stints at NASA and an early e-book startup called NuvoMedia.

 I'm trained as a historian of science and technology.
 I have a BA in that field from Harvard College and a PhD from the Program in Science, Technology, and Society at MIT.

 As a longform narrative writer, I appreciate the power of text.
 But I've long envied the way radio and podcast producers can use voice, sound, and music to tell gripping stories.
 So in 2016 I decided to learn radio.
-I've done a couple of feature stories for one of Boston's public radio stations, WBUR (here and here), but Soonish is my first big adventure in audio.
+I've done a couple of feature stories for one of Boston's public radio stations, WBUR (here and here), but Soonish is my first big solo adventure in audio.

 I live and work in Cambridge, Massachusetts.
 In addition to producing Soonish, I write freelance articles and do a bit of editorial consulting.
 I'm also the editor of the 2018 edition of Twelve Tomorrows, MIT Technology Review's annual anthology of hard science fiction stories.

-Not that it bears on my journalism, but just so you know a little more about where I'm coming from: I was born in 1967 and I grew up in Michigan.
+Just so you know a little more about where I'm coming from: I was born in 1967 and I grew up in Michigan.
 I've spent about half my adult life in the Boston area and the other half in the San Francisco Bay Area.
-I'm gay, atheist, and vegetarian, and I love dogs, cooking, travel, photography, and music.
-My personal hero is Carl Sagan.
-I voted against Donald Trump but I'd like to find a way to talk and work with the people who voted for him.
+I'm gay, atheist, and vegetarian, and I love dogs, cooking, travel, space news, photography, Impressionist and modern art, architecture, science fiction, Alfred Hitchcock movies, and stereoscopes.

 To check out some of my other work, visit waderoush.com.